zhixingheyi-tian/OAP/oap-cache/oap/docs/User-Guide.md

 ```
 > spark.sql("drop oindex index1 on oap_test")
 ```
-## Working with OAP-Cache Cache
+## Working with Data Source Cache

-OAP-Cache Cache can provide input data cache functionality to the executor.
+Data Source Cache can provide input data cache functionality to the executor.
 When using the cache data among different SQL queries, configure cache to allow different SQL queries to use the same executor process.
 Do this by running your queries through the Spark ThriftServer as shown below.
 For cache media, we support both DRAM and Intel DCPMM which means you can choose to cache data in DRAM or Intel DCPMM if you have DCPMM configured in hardware.

 ### Use DRAM Cache